Cavendish, Wiggins, Froome, Thomas, Millar, Simpson, Boardman... Who is the best British male road cyclist of all-time?

 CATEGORY B STAGE RACES

-Tirreno-Adriatico, Criterium International, Tour of the Basque Country, Tour of Romandie, Tour of Catalonia, Tour of Germany, Midi Libre (defunct), Tour of Beijing (defunct), Tour Down Under, Tour of Poland
+Tirreno-Adriatico, Criterium International (defunct), Tour of the Basque Country, Tour de Romandie, Volta a Catalonia, Tour of Germany, Midi Libre (defunct), Tour of Beijing (defunct), Tour Down Under, Tour of Poland

 Overall top three score: 60, 40, 20